Peace Train Lens: The Kingdom Compass Appears

 (Pause.
 Read them slow.
 Let one catch your breath.)

-where the Compass widens into a Map and the breadcrumbs become jewels of redemption.
+Tomorrow we’ll step onto the Peace Train together, where the Compass widens into a Map and the breadcrumbs become jewels of redemption.